 Early History of the Knappan family

 This web page shows only a small excerpt of our Knappan research.
-Another 289 words (21 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432 and 1433 are included under the topic Early Knappan History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 1273, 1406, 1433, 1406, 1415, 1419, 1431, 1432, 1433, 1698, 1778, 1700 and 1760 are included under the topic Early Knappan History in all our PDF Extended History products and printed products wherever possible.

 Knappan Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Knappan has undergone many spelling variations, including Knapton, Napton, Knappen and others.

 Early Notables of the Knappan family (pre 1700)

-Another 32 words (2 lines of text) are included under the topic Early Knappan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Knappan Notables in all our PDF Extended History products and printed products wherever possible.